We have the pleasure of working with Board members representing

 Adam Breedlove volunteer and member of South Whidbey Assembly of God Church.
 I own and operate Breedlove Construction and am a third generation resident of South Whidbey.
 I'm fortunate to have been on several short term mission trips, have been involved in other community outreach organizations, and have a real desire to show the love of God with service to others.
 I'm pleased to do that with THINC by mentoring our construction crews during our building phase.

 Deborah Hedlund volunteer and attorney.
 My legal career includes being a criminal law professor, prosecutor, public defender, City Attorney of a small community, and corporate counsel.
 I then served for 33 years as a State Court Trial Judge in Minnesota.
-I retired to Whidbey Island in 2013 and serve on the Board of the University of Northwestern (MN), Hope for the Hurting Home, and THINC.
-There is a critical need to provide affordable housing on Whidbey Island, and l am dedicated to being a part of the solution.
+I continue to serve on the Board of the University of Northwestern (MN).
+I retired to Whidbey Island in 2013.
+There is a critical need to provide affordable housing on Whidbey Island, and l am dedicated to being a part of the solution as a member of the THINC Board.

 Web design by www.seascriptcompany.com